-- 127 A director who has a personal interest (directly or indirectly) in any transaction or other arrangement which the company is proposing to enter into, must declare that interest (including details of the nature and extent of the director's interest) at a board meeting. - 128 Any declaration under article 127 must be made before the discussion at the board meeting on the question of whether the transaction or other arrangement should be entered into. - 129 A director who has a personal interest in any transaction or other arrangement which the company is proposing to enter into will be debarred under article 159 (unless the special circumstances outlined in article 130 apply) from voting on the question of whether or not the company should enter into that arrangement. - 130 Where a transaction or arrangement has already been entered into by the company and a director has a personal interest in that arrangement, that director must (unless they declared their interest in advance of the company entering into the arrangement, in accordance with articles 127 and 128) declare the nature and extent of their interest at a board meeting or by way of a notice to the directors. - 131 For the purposes of articles 127 and 128, a director shall be deemed to have a personal interest in an arrangement if any partner or other close relative of theirs or any third sector organisation of which they are a board member or any firm of which they are a partner or any limited company of which they are a substantial shareholder or director or any limited liability partnership of which they are a member (or any other party who/which is deemed to be connected with them for the purposes of the Companies Act), has a personal interest in that arrangement. - 132 Provided - (a) the director has declared their interest; - (b) they have not voted on the question of whether or not the company should enter into the relevant arrangement; and - (c) the requirements of articles 137, 138 and 159 are complied with, a director will not be debarred from entering into an arrangement with the company in which they have a personal interest (or are deemed to have a personal interest under article 131) and may retain any personal benefit which they gain from their participation in that arrangement.
+- 127 A director who has a personal interest (directly or indirectly) in any transaction or other arrangement which the company is proposing to enter into, must declare that interest (including details of the nature and extent of the director's interest) at a board meeting. - 128 Any declaration under article 127 must be made before the discussion at the board meeting on the question of whether the transaction or other arrangement should be entered into. - 129 A director who has a personal interest in any transaction or other arrangement which the company is proposing to enter into will be debarred under article 159 (unless the special circumstances outlined in article 130 apply) from voting on the question of whether or not the company should enter into that arrangement. - Where a transaction or arrangement has already been entered into by the company and a director has a personal interest in that arrangement, that director must (unless they declared their interest in advance of the company entering into the arrangement, in accordance with articles 127 and 128) declare the nature and extent of their interest at a board meeting or by way of a notice to the directors. - 131 For the purposes of articles 127 and 128, a director shall be deemed to have a personal interest in an arrangement if any partner or other close relative of theirs or any third sector organisation of which they are a board member or any firm of which they are a partner or any limited company of which they are a substantial shareholder or director or any limited liability partnership of which they are a member (or any other party who/which is deemed to be connected with them for the purposes of the Companies Act), has a personal interest in that arrangement.